Paris is one of those cities that make you feel as if you’re walking into history lane. Every building appears to be telling you a story.

 The Musée Rodin is a museum dedicated to the amazing sculptures of arguably the most famous French sculptor in history, Auguste Rodin (1840-1917).

 He is the creator of one of the most replicated sculptures in history called “The Thinker” and is considered to be the founding father of modern sculpture.

 The museum is located in two different locations.
 The main venue is the “Hôtel Biron,” a huge mansion in the center of Paris.

 The other venue is located at Rodin’s final residence called the “Villa des Brilliants,” a place located in Meudon, a suburb in the southwestern part of Paris.

 The museum opened its doors in 1919, two years after the artist passed away.
 Many of the sculptures can be found in the garden of the Hôtel Biron as well, making it an enjoyable museum to visit.

 28. Moulin Rouge

-One of the most popular entertainment venues in the world is located near the foto of Montmartre in the Pigalle district of Paris.
+One of the most popular entertainment venues in the world is located near the foot of Montmartre in the Pigalle district of Paris.

 The Moulin Rouge is known for being the birthplace of the can-can dance, at least the modern version of it.
 This form of entertainment eventually spread all across Europe and other parts of the world.